Angular Contact Ball Bearings

 About BOM Bearing

-BOM Bearing is a professional manufacturer and supplier of high-quality angular contact ball bearings, providing precision-engineered solutions for demanding industrial applications worldwide.
+BOM Bearing is a professional manufacturer of high-quality angular contact ball bearings, delivering precision-engineered solutions for demanding industrial applications worldwide.

-- Quality Assurance: ISO 9001 certified manufacturing with strict quality control at every production stage
+- Quality Assurance: ISO 9001, IATF 16949, and ISO 14001 certified; quality and environmental standards validated at every production stage

 - Fast Delivery: Efficient production lines and global logistics network ensuring timely delivery